Showing a full spread of widths including, 2mm, 2.5mm, 3mm, 4mm, 5mm, 6mm, 7mm, and 8mm.

 2.5mm is probably more fitting for female wedding rings although strictly speaking all such plain wedding rings can be worn by men or women.
 Here we see a simple medium weight court profile design which is fairly discreet on the hand.

 4mm is probably the most popular along with the following width.
-This marks the point at which a mens wedding ring starts to appear substantial.
-The 4mm and 5mm styles are probably the preferred choice depending on finger size.
+This marks the point at which a men’s wedding ring starts to appear substantial.
+The 4mm and 5mm styles remain the preferred choice for regular men’s finger sizes.

 5mm as we have noted above, represents a very popular choice.
 A slim finger or a larger finger will carry such a size easily, and whether the ring is chosen in light, medium or heavy weight, the overall impression will be the same.